Skip to main content

 Step 3: Combine Segment Errors Into an Interpretable Single Score

-After computing the calibration error (ECCE) for each segment, results are aggregated to produce a single summary metric: the Multicalibration Error (MCE) on the sigma-scale.
+After computing the calibration error (ECCE) for each segment, results are aggregated to produce a single summary metric: the Multicalibration Error (MCE).
+The MCE is defined as the maximum ECCE across all segments because: practically, the average would be sensitive to the addition of noisier, smaller segments; theoretically, the maximum aligns with the definition of multicalibration as a worst-case guarantee.

-- For each segment, the ECCE is normalized by its estimated standard deviation (the "sigma-scale").
+For each segment, the ECCE is normalized by its estimated standard deviation under the null hypothesis of perfect calibration (the "sigma scale").
 This accounts for the statistical reliability of each segment and ensures that segments with few samples do not dominate the metric due to noise.
+The MCE on the sigma scale is the maximum of these normalized errors across all segments:

 Example: In the ad click prediction scenario, suppose the segment "US market AND mobile" has the highest normalized ECCE.
 The MCE reflects this value, indicating that this segment is the most miscalibrated and should be the priority for further model improvement.